arunsasi18/arunsasi18/README.md

 - 👋 Hi, I’m Arun Sasi
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning MERN and web developing also
+- 💻 I’m front-end Developer in React
 - 💞️ I’m looking to collaborate on my vibes to improve career
 - 📫 Reach me on LinkedIn,GitHub